Neelie Kroes and the Dream of the Common Digital Market in the EU

 Europe’s Economic Future Requires a Dynamic New World Internet

 Europe’s economic health is far too important to be held back by an outdated notion of the internet.
 Architecture and traffic need to evolve to fit the needs of the day.
 Consequently, we will see an increase in the need for people to learn about platform architecture as the digital transformation era continues over the next few years.
 Napoleon had famously mandated that all traffic flow first through Paris before anywhere else in France – and in the same way, net neutrality requires that traffic be programmed in a uniform and inefficient manner for the sake of history.
 Fortunately Neelie Kroes wants to move Europe into the future, and to bring Europe’s internet along with it.
-An ailing Europe needs to embrace innovation and dynamism, and there is no better place to start than with than the ICT sector.
+An ailing Europe needs to embrace innovation and dynamism, and there is no better place to start than with the ICT sector.
 If you are working in the ICT sector, you have never been needed more than you have now.
 For example, MSP’s are essential for companies and our economy and should profit from their knowledge through MSP marketing.
 In less than twenty years, the internet has grown from a novelty for academics into a global social and economic force, comprising 4.1% of gross domestic product or $2.3 trillion for the G20 nations.
 If the internet were a country, it would be the world’s 5th largest.
 Allowing entrepreneurs and engineers the freedom to innovate and to provide creative solutions will unleash the market power to help Europe revitalize its economy.